 - Game check-out at the front desk

 Good to know: Similar to Paradise Point the beach is on the other side of the bay, however, you feel less isolated at this hotel because of the boardwalk and freeway easy access.
-It is about a 4-mile scenic car ride around the bay.
+It is about a 4-mile scenic car ride around the bay to the ocean at Mission Beach.

 Distance to SeaWorld San Diego: 2.5 miles

 Why go: The Bahia Resort Hotel was Mission Bay’s very first hotel.
 The Mediterranean-themed resort is located on a secluded 14-acre peninsula that juts out into Mission Bay and has its own private bay beach.
-It’s the sister property to The Catamaran Resort Hotel and Spa which means there is transportation between the two.
+It’s the sister property to Catamaran Resort Hotel and Spa, which means there is transportation between the two hotels, and known for providing good value.

-To get to the ocean at Mission Beach, guests need to walk a pleasant and comfortable 10 minutes.
-The walk passes Belmont Park, San Diego’s beachfront theme park.
+To get to the ocean at Mission Beach and Belmont Park, guests need to walk a pleasant and comfortable 10 minutes.
+This is another beach hotel choice because you have the bay beach and nearby ocean beach.

 Beach amenities: Guests may rent complimentary cabanas on the private bay beach and enjoy seasonal kids’ beach activities, summer beach concerts, and summer clambakes.
 Rentals of wetsuits, boogie boards, rafts, paddle boats, kayaks, powerboats, wave runners/sea-dos are available year-round.